-The Workbench Scripting Shell is primarily used for running Python or Lua scripts,
+The Workbench Scripting Shell is primarily used for running Python scripts, or

-or typing commands in these languages directly.
-However, you can
+directly typing commands in Python.
+However, you can also use it

-also use it to access the Workbench Scripting Shell Scripting Library functions and
+to access the Workbench Scripting Shell Scripting Library functions and global

 functions and objects.
-To see the available commands,
+To see the available commands, type

 The Snippets tab is a scratch pad for saving code snippets.
-This makes it easy to reuse code and does away with the need to retype it at the command line.
+This makes it easy to reuse and execute code in MySQL Workbench.

-While individual commands can be entered into the shell, it is also possible to run a longer script, stored in an external file, using the main menu item Scripting, Run Workbench Script File.
-When scripts are run outside of the shell, to see the output use the main menu item View, Output.
+While individual commands can be entered into the shell, it is also possible to run a longer script, stored in an external file, using the main menu item, .
+When scripts are run outside of the shell, to see the output use the main menu item , .